NEED HELP NOW? Call (325) 673-2711 anytime 24/7.

 Alcoholics Anonymous is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.
 The only requirement for AA membership is a desire to stop drinking.

-When: Feb.
-2nd @ 2 PM.
-Where: Hosted by the Brown Bag Group @ the Open Door.
-Notes:
+When: Saturday, April 6th @ 2 PM.
+Where: Hosted by the Pioneer Group @ the Open Door.

 The Short Answer

 District 71 is a geographical subset of the Northeast Texas Area 65 of the General Service Conference.
 It’s boundaries are defined in the map shown here.

 A.A. is a fellowship having one primary purpose: to carry its message to the alcoholic who still suffers.
 Anything which supports that effort is a service.
 Services are rendered individually, by collections of individuals, and the general service structure.
 That structure is composed of AA groups, districts, areas, and the General Service Conference.
 AA general service resources can be found on the GSO website here, where you can also find the AA Service Manual, which describes in a generic way the group, district, and area activities and their function within AA General Services.

 District 71 is both a service concept and an implementation of the AA General Service Structure.
 As a concept, it describes the activities within the geographical area described above.
 Any individual engaged in AA service within this area is welcome to participate in District 71 activities.
 Everyone is welcome to attend District 71 meetings.
 Each AA group within the district boundaries is served by District 71.